-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 While people mark the holiday weekend, Northam encouraged all Virginians to maintain social distancing, avoid large gatherings, and wear face coverings.

-Throughout this pandemic, the Virginia Employment Commission has not been enforcing their normal work search requirement for people to receive unemployment insurance.
+Throughout this pandemic, the Virginia Employment Commission

 Megan Healy, Gov. Ralph Northam’s chief workforce development adviser, explained that that requirement will not be re-instituted until the Virginia Employment Commission's 61 work search centers are reopen.
 At this point, they all remain closed and employees are working remotely.